 - A pressing or ironing cloth.

-Note: Each cross-stitch piece should be washed separately by hand.
+Note: When washing cross stitch, each piece should be washed separately by hand.
 NEVER wash cross-stitched pieces with other laundry or with other completed projects.

 Carry out the following steps for washing your cross stitch piece: